 *ANNUAL CASH AWARD

-The annual Manifest Grand Jury Prize will result in the awarding of one significant cash prize ($2500) to a single work selected as the 'best of the entire season'.
+The annual Manifest Grand Jury Prize will result in the awarding of one significant cash prize ($5000) to a single work selected as the 'best of the entire season'.
 Winner will be determined by a final end-of-year jury from among a pool of all top-scoring works from each exhibit's jury process across the current exhibition season.
-This process will apply to exhibits from the start of our 17th season in September of 2020 and applies to each exhibit through August 2021, including this one.
-Details on the Manifest Grand Jury Prize can be found here.
+This process will apply to exhibits from the start of our 18th season on September 24, 2021, and applies to each exhibit through August 2022, including this one.

 $40 for up to FOUR entries submitted. $5 per each additional entry.
 Fees are non-refundable.
 Number of entries is unlimited.
 For the purposes of this process an 'entry' is an individual work of art, regardless of number of images used to represent it in this submission.

 Entry fee must be paid by U.S. check or money order made payable to MANIFEST,